runningIris/life/README.md

 I did really well this year.
 Instead of escaping, I face the reality.
 It is really brave for me to achieve that.

 Misery is inevitable, but I manage to overcome it, with great efforts.
-I think it through, I make a path of my own.
-I change my own destiny.
-I earn my own happiness.
+I thought it through.
+I made a path of my own.
+I changed my own destiny.
+I earned my own happiness.

 I deserve it.
 I deserve to be happy.